ThinkbotsAreFree/logo.eno/README.md

     ## while do-once

         ask: [Choose a number] n
-        do: show-factorial n
+        call: show-factorial n

         ask: [Another one?] do-once
 ```

 procedures can access anything defined in the level they're defined in, and in higher (containing) levels.

-you execute a procedure using `do`, as you can see.
+you execute a procedure using `call`.

 ### scope